BOXFoundation/whitepaper/whitepaper.md

 + **Content creators struggling to profit from their own creation.** It is extremely difficult to monetize one's created content online.
 On many content platforms such as YouTube and Instagram, users create all content, from which platforms profit enormously by selling advertisement.
 However, the vast majority of  creators share no profit at all for their indispensable contributions.
 In addition, when creators do get paid for their content, layers of intermediaries siphon off a majority share.
 Creators are in weak position and lack bargain power when deciding monetization and payout.
 It is not surprising platforms take most of the revenue and creators only collect a small part of the pie.
 For instance, when a song is streamed, only about 15% of the sales income goes to its creators, the bulk goes to streaming services and record labels.

-+ **Content consumers not rewarded for their contributions.** Consumers engage in a wide variety of activities vital to content platforms, but are never financially recognized.
-*Curation*: users spend valuable time and energy to collectively curate (e.g., like/vote/flag/comment) content, filtering low quality content from high quality one; yet, receive no compensation.
-They are commercially exploited by powerful platforms (e.g., YouTube) at the appearance of free services.
-*Share*: sharing within or outside a content platform (e.g., sharing a YouTube video to followers on YouTube or Facebook) brings more visibility to content and attracts more traffic to the platform.
-*Attention*: the Internet is flooded with all types of digital content with greatly varying qualities, what is scarce is no longer content per se, but a user’s attention.
++ **Content consumers not rewarded for their contributions.** Consumers engage in a wide variety of activities vital to content platforms, but are never financially recognized. *Curation*: users spend valuable time and energy to collectively curate (e.g., like/vote/flag/comment) content, filtering low quality content from high quality one; yet, receive no compensation.
+They are commercially exploited by powerful platforms (e.g., YouTube) at the appearance of free services. *Share*: sharing within or outside a content platform (e.g., sharing a YouTube video to followers on YouTube or Facebook) brings more visibility to content and attracts more traffic to the platform. *Attention*: the Internet is flooded with all types of digital content with greatly varying qualities, what is scarce is no longer content per se, but a user’s attention.
 User spending limited attention on content, including advertisement, is valuable.

-+ **Lack of transparency.** Key information about who consumes what content and when (including advertisement) is locked in proprietary data silos.
-This lack of information is one reason for fierce competition between big dominating distributors.
-They often have to bid for exclusive rights of popular content with insanely high prices, driving up the acquisition cost and suffering from the so called winner’s curse.
-At the same time, small and medium-sized distributors cannot afford over-priced content and have no choice but to resort to low quality or pirated content.
++ **Vicious competition between content platforms.** Since the key information of users and contents is locked in proprietary data silos, it nearly impossible for content platforms to build trust between each other, which often leads to vicious competition in the digital content industry.
+It is not uncommon that we see big content platforms bid for IP rights of popular content with insanely high prices, driving up the cost of the bid winner and at the same time, leaving the small and medium-sized platforms no choice but to turn to low quality or pirated content.
+And usually the surging cost will be transferred to the end users with longer ads or higher subscription fee, hurting the user experience eventually.
-Advertisers also feel opaque in what they are paying for.
-They bid for users’ attention on a centralized platform and suffer from the snowballing marketing cost as well.
-Their spending is largely obscured by the platform and their link to end users is fragile and vulnerable, contingent upon their relationship with the centralized distributor.

 ## A Blockchain-based Ecosystem: ContentBox